A Trichotomy for Regular Trail Queries: The Tractable Class

 We now argue that the automaton $A'=(Q'\times [0,N^2],i_L,d,\delta',F\times\{0\},N^2)$ derived from $A$ by pushing the counter $c$ into the states is a detainment automaton with consistent jumps that only has memoryless components.
 The states of $A'$ have two components, first the state of $A$ and second the value of the second counter that is bounded by $N^2$.
 We do not formally define $\delta'$.
 It is derived from $\delta$ in the obvious way, i.e., by doing the precondition checks that depend on $c$ on the second component of the state.
 Similarly, updates of $c$ are done on the second component of the states.

-It is straightforward to see that $A'$ is a detainment automaton with consistent jumps that only has memoryless components using the following observations: \begin{itemize} \item Every transition in $A$ that does not have $c=N^2$ before and after the transition requires $d=0$. \item Let $\Cuts$ be the set of nontrivial strongly connected components of $A$, then the set of nontrivial strongly connected components of $A'$ is $\{[C] \times \{N^2\} \mid C \in \Cuts\}$. \end{itemize} The consistent shortcuts are guaranteed by the transitions in $\delta_\curvearrowright$.
-As $A'$ only has memoryless components, the consistent shortcut property is trivially satisfied for states inside the same component.
+It is straightforward to see that $A'$ is a detainment automaton with consistent jumps that only has memoryless components using the following observations: \begin{itemize} \item Every transition in $A$ that does not have $c=N^2$ before and after the transition requires $d=0$. \item Let $\Cuts$ be the set of \components of $A$, then the set of \components of $A'$ is $\{[C] \times \{N^2\} \mid C \in \Cuts\}$. \end{itemize} The consistent jumps are guaranteed by the transitions in $\delta_\curvearrowright$.
+As $A'$ only has memoryless components, the consistent jump property is trivially satisfied for states inside the same component.

 {\mathsf{countdown}}